CodyMacedo/csci2020u_assignment2/README.txt

 and the server.
 Run the server first and then the client(s).
 The server needs to be force stopped when you want to shut it down.
 The client needs to be passed the computer name and the name of the shared folder from the terminal/command line.

+Bug: Once the socket makes the first connection and retrieves the files from the shared folder of the server, it cannot make the connection again to download or upload files.